 The regulator comes first to protect not only your RV but your water filter, hose, and hose fittings as well.
 This method reduces the water pressure immediately upon water coming out of the spigot so that it doesn’t damage your RV or any of your RV accessories.

-There are a couple of kinds of RV water pressure regulators for you to choose from.
-For starters, the best RV water pressure regulator for you is any regulator that reduces city water pressure to a safe PSI for your RV.
+There are several kinds of RV water pressure regulators.
+The best one for your RV is any regulator that reduces city water pressure to a safe PSI, which is typically between 40 and 55 PSI.

-But there are adjustable and non-adjustable regulators, and there are regulators with pressure gauges and others without.
-If you’re willing to pay a little extra, a regulator with a gauge is nice because you can visually monitor water pressure instead of blindly trusting that the regulator is still functioning properly.
+If you’re willing to spend a bit more, a regulator with a pressure gauge is a smart RV upgrade.
+It allows you to visually monitor the water pressure instead of blindly trusting that the regulator is still functioning properly.

 A water pressure regulator is an essential addition to your RV tool kit.
 Here are a few more resources to help you learn what to add to your RV if you’re just starting out: